Model United Nations: Peru

 At the university level, Model United Nations started in Peru in 2006 with the United Nations Studies Circle (CENU), a college team from the University of Lima founded to compete at Harvard National Model United Nations.
 This team would evolve into a full-scale organization, the Peruvian Association for the Study of the United Nations (AENU Peru for its Spanish acronym), a non-for-profit NGO charged with task of promoting MUN in Peru and creating Peru's first "National Delegation", thus creating the Peruvian Universities Debate Team (PU).
 Starting their new trademark since 2011, PU's has garnered the Best Large Delegation award at Harvard World Model United Nations 2014 held in Brussels, Belgium, and the Best Large Delegation award at Harvard National Model United Nations - Latin America 2017, held in Lima, Peru.

 In 2014, the Peruvian Debate Society (PDS) was founded by experienced MUN delegates as a new alternative towards competing in Harvard International Relations Council conferences.
 PDS has achieved the Best Large Delegation award at Harvard National Model United Nations Latin America in 2018.
 The team won the Best Large Delegation award at the 2018 edition of WorldMUN, held in Panama City.
 A year later, at WorldMUN 2019 in Madrid, they won an Outstanding Large Delegation award.

-At high school level, MUN has been a popular extracurricular activity since 2012, with the first high school conference Lima Model United Nations (LiMUN) 2012, followed by Villa Maria Model United Nations (VMMUN) 2015, Newton Model United Nations (NewMUN) 2015, and Carmelitas Model United Nations 2015, being the latter school the host for the first Ivy League Model United Nations Conference Peru (ILMUNC 2016).
+At high school level, MUN has been an extracurricular activity since 2012, with the first high school conference Lima Model United Nations (LiMUN) 2012, followed by Markham Model United Nations (MkMUN) 2015, Villa Maria Model United Nations (VMMUN) 2015, Newton Model United Nations (NewMUN) 2015, and Carmelitas Model United Nations 2015, being the latter school the host for the first Ivy League Model United Nations Conference Peru (ILMUNC 2016).
 Each school delegation hosts its own conference, including Lima, Cusco, Arequipa and Piura.